Scholarship

 Akaraseth Puranasamriddhi

 Our first Burma Star Scholar is Akaraseth Puranasamriddhi.
-A Canadian resident, Akaraseth will start UCL’s MSc in Engineering for International Development in September 2019.
+A Canadian resident, Akaraseth completed his MSc in Engineering for International Development at UCL in 2020.

 Previous